 - The curriculum will continue to evolve as faculty and students learn together ‘what works best’ within a learning environment of collaboration, respect, and integrity

 WrightCurriculum takes a developmental approach using “Milestones” that build one upon the other from the first weeks until graduation.
 Students know where they are in their knowledge, clinical skills, and professionalism as they progress.
-Since the class size is relatively small at 115 students and the teaching and learning methods are “flipped” classroom style, there is a great deal of small group collaborative learning, as well as coaching and support from faculty and staff.
+Since the class size is relatively small at 120 students and the teaching and learning methods are “flipped” classroom style, there is a great deal of small group collaborative learning, as well as coaching and support from faculty and staff.
+Below is a word cloud developed from the inaugural class reflecting on their year's experience with their "teams," which started their first week of medical school.
+A powerful image representing one of the greatest strengths of the WrightCurriculum.

 During the Foundations Phase classroom time is devoted to asking and solving questions and problems, using what one has learned from outside studying, and then applying it in the classroom.
-Much of content mastery is accomplished outside of class with reading and study guide assignments.
-Faculty do not waste student time by ‘covering content’ with lectures; rather their focus is on challenging students to use the content learned out-of-class to answer high-order-thinking questions about biomedical concepts and clinical application.
+We have no lectures!
+Students master assigned content outside the classroom so that classroom time with faculty is devoted to applying content to answer high-order-thinking questions about biomedical concepts and clinicial application.
+Teaching by the faculty becomes focused on probing for deeper understanding and clarifying misconceptions.
+Classroom time is highly interactive — very unlike traditional lectures.

 Doctoring starts in the spring of the second year.
 This phase provides extensive supervised clinical experience in a range of clinical facilities and practices in the region.
 Core specialty clerkships provide both the requisite clinical skills and reinforce the integration of biomedical and clinical science, and habits of life-long learning.
 Advanced Doctoring, largely flexible and dependent upon student interests, completes the final year of medical school with robust preparation for residency.